Mood

 Can you talk about the demographics of bipolar disorder?

 Yes.
-Approximately two to three percent of the population suffers from bipolar disorder, but some experts push the figure up to as high as six percent by adopting softer criteria for the illness.
+Approximately two to three percent of the population lives with bipolar disorder, but some experts push the figure up to as high as six percent by adopting softer criteria for the illness.
 Equal numbers of men and women suffer from the illness.
 People tend to have their first episode in their late teens or early twenties, though they may have experienced some of the symptoms much earlier.

 Can kids get bipolar disorder?